una/una.github.io/_posts/blog/2017-01-26-save-for-offline.md

 }
 ```

-We will also need to edit the `sw.js` file to remove the fetch event from every single URL.
+We will also need to edit the `sw.js` file to remove the fetch event from every HTTP request.
 We still want to download the initial page (home page) so that our users can navigate, but don't want to save any additional/unnecessary items.
-We want to update our fetch event:
+We want to update our fetch event like so:

 ```
 self.addEventListener('fetch', function(event) {